SunDocker/blog/source/_posts/ComputerTheory/XV6LabSummary.md

         >   XV6 `panic()` when this case happens, but actually this case **never happens** in unmodified XV6, and we require no `panic()` on this case in lazy allocation

 ### Task Analysis

 #### Task 1: Eliminate allocation from sbrk()

+-   Just follow thought and implementation in basic theory

 #### Task 2: Lazy allocation

+-   Just follow thought and implementation in basic theory

 #### Task 3: Lazytests and Usertests

+-   Just follow key points listed in guide book
+    -   When user process use lazy allocated virtual address, page fault causes trap.
+But when **syscall use lazy allocated virtual address** (already in trap but not caused by page fault) , we need to handle it in `argaddr()` or `walkaddr()`